What is involved in TIMSS?

 TIMSS is being delivered in Northern Ireland by the National Foundation for Educational Research (NFER) on behalf of the Department of Education.
 NFER also delivered the 2011 and 2015 TIMSS cycles in Northern Ireland.

 The teaching unions in Northern Ireland recognise the importance of TIMSS and are in full support of the study.
-Click here for more information.
+Click here for more information about union endorsement.

 From September 2018 – schools that have been selected to participate in the study are contacted by NFER.
 We will support schools throughout the study to ensure that participating is a rewarding experience for teachers and pupils.